 FAST v7 is limited to one correction step and this correction step only applies to some modules.

-The FAST v8.10 source code can be compiled using gfortran, however the offshore cases do not run with this compiled executable.
-We are working to find the problem and fix it.
+The FAST Registry is a separate executable that reads input files from each module to auto-generate the *_Types.f90 files required for the FAST framework.

 IceDyn and FEAMooring have been added to FAST v8.09.00a-bjj, but they are not complete and have not been tested well.

 Note that the LabVIEW interface for FAST v8 has not yet been developed.